brianom95/brianom95.github.io/_pages/nwt.md

 #### 45km | 1,130m Gain | Linear | 2 Days
 **Completed: 13 September 2020**

 This is a nice route across the hills of Limerick, from Silvermines to Murroe.
-I got great weather crossing Keeper Hill, and there's a perfect place to camp at the halfway point in Toor, beside the stream with a picnic table.
+I got great weather crossing Keeper Hill, and there's a perfect place to camp at the halfway point in Toor, beside a stream and picnic table.
 My feet hurt from big rocks on the newly resurfaced Coillte forest roads, but the last stretch along the Clare Glens river made up for it.
 Like many linear trails these are small towns with almost no public transport options, so luckily a friend was able to drop me back to my car after.

 7/10